 Big Bear Mountain Resort, Big Bear Lake

-Each of Big Bear’s three mountains—Snow Valley, Snow Summit, and Bear Mountain—have benefitted from major capital improvements in the past few years.
-This December, Bear Mountain will debut its new Midway high-speed six-passenger chairlift.
-Ikon Pass holders get unlimited skiing and riding at Big Bear.
-Opens: TBD
+Each of Big Bear’s three mountains—Snow Valley, Snow Summit, and Bear Mountain—have benefitted from major capital improvements in the past few years, including Bear Mountain’s Midway high-speed six-passenger chairlift.
+This year, both Snow Valley and Snow Summit will offer night skiing under the lights on select dates starting Dec.
+13. Opens: TBD

 Heavenly, South Lake Tahoe